WVAviator/capti/docs/src/matchers.md

 ### Array Matchers

 Matching with arrays can be very tricky with Capti.
-Capti cannot determine which element should match which, so by default all elements are matched in order.
+Capti cannot easily determine which element should match which, so by default all elements are matched in order.
 However, you may not know the exact order when writing your assertions.
 Array matchers provide flexibility in matching array elements.

 - [`$empty`](./matchers/empty.md) - asserts that the array is empty.
 This matcher also works for objects or strings.
 - [`$length`](./matchers/length.md) - allows you to match the length of the array using exact values or comparisons.
 Also works with strings and objects.